SpenceKonde/megaTinyCore/README.md

 **WARNING** In versions of megaTinyCore 1.0.6 and earlier, the sketch size reported during compilation does not include variables declared const.
 PROGMEM variables, however, are reported normally. in 1.1.0 and subsequent releases, the flash used by const variables is correctly reported.

 ### Ways to refer to pins
 The simple matter of how to refer to a pin for analogRead() and digitalRead(), particularly on non-standard hardware, leads to a surprising amount of confusion.
-It's my opinion that the blame rests with the dubious usability decisions made in design of the original Arduino core.
-This core uses an extremely simple basic scheme - but with a few additional options for people who are used to other conventions.
+It's my opinion that the blame rests with the dubious usability decisions made in design of the original Arduino core, where pins were referred to as "analog" and "digital" pins.
+This core uses an extremely simple scheme: Pins are numbered starting from the the I/O pin closest to Vcc as pin 0 and proceeding counterclockwise, skipping the (usually) non-usable UPDI pin, assigning it the highest pin number in the event that it is enabled for use.
+However, a few additional options are provided to

+#### Arduino Pin Numbers
+When a single number is used to refer to a pin - in the documentation, or in your code - it is always the "Arduino pin number" - these are the pin numbers shown in orange (for pins capable of analogRead()) and blue (for pins that are not) on the pinout charts.
+All of the other ways of referring to pins listed below are #defined to the corresponding Arduino pin number.

-For digitalRead(), digitalWrite(), pinMode(), analogWrite() analogRead() and other sundry functions, the "Arduino Pin Number" shown in the pinout charts is the recommended way to refer to pins. digitalRead(1) and analogRead(1) refer to the same pin, and will perform a digital or analog read on said pin.
+The built-in functions for manipulating pins - digitalRead(), digitalWrite(), pinMode(), analogWrite() analogRead() and others all take these "Arduino Pin Number". digitalRead(1) and analogRead(1) refer to the same pin, and will perform a digital or analog read on said pin.
 See the charts in the [part specific documentation](megaavr/extras/ImportantInfo.md).

-Two additional ways are provided to refer to pins:
+#### PIN_Pxn Port Pin Numbers
+Defines are also provided of the form PIN_Pxn, where x is A, B, or C, and n is a number 0~7 - (Not to be confused with the PIN_An defines described below).
+These just resolve to the digital pin number of the pin in question - they don't go through a different code path or anything.
+However, they have particular utility in writing code that works across the product line with peripherals that are linked to certain pins (by Port), as most peripherals are.
+Several pieces of demo code in the documentation take advantage of this.
+Direct port manipulation is absolutely possible on the megaAVR parts - and in fact several powerful additional options are available for it - see [direct port manipulation](megaavr/extras/DirectPortManipulation.md).

+#### An and PIN_An constants
-* The analog channel numbers are available as An defines (ex, A0, A1, A2, etc).
-These are the analog *channel* numbers; they are simply #defined as the digital pin number associated with the analog channel in question.
-See the datasheet for the assignments of analog channel numbers to pins; because we do not recommend referring to pins in this way, we have chosen not to include the analog channel numbers on the included pinout charts.
-There are also PIN_An defines for compatibility with the official cores - these likewise point to the digital pin number associated with the analog channel.
-Note that channel A0 is on the UPDI/Reset pin, and hence is typically not usable.
+The core also provides An and PIN_An constants (where n is a number from 0 to 11).
+These refer to the ADC0 *channel* numbers.
+This naming system is similar to what was used on many classic AVR cores - on some of those, it is used to simplify the code behind analogRead() - but here, they are just #defined as the corresponding Arduino pin number.
+These are not shown on the pinout charts, as this is a deprecated way of referring to pins.
+The mapping of analog channels to pins is shown in the the datasheet under the I/O Multiplexing Considerations chapter.
+There are additionally PIN_An defines for compatibility with the official cores - these likewise point to the digital pin number associated with the analog channel.
+Note that channel A0 is on the UPDI/Reset pin, while, as of 1.1..
-* If you wish to refer to pins by their port and pin number, you can do that too - As of 1.1.1, the core provides PIN_Pxn (for example, PIN_PA1, or PIN_PC0).
-Not to be confused with the PIN_An defines described above).
-Again, these just resolve to the digital pin number of the pin in question - they don't go through a different code path or anything (for that - for example if you need higher performance than digitalWrite() et. al. can provide - see [direct port manipulation](megaavr/extras/DirectPortManipulation.md).

 ### Serial (UART) Support
 All of these parts have a single hardware serial port (UART).
 It works exactly like the one on official Arduino boards (except that there is no auto-reset, see note above about the lack of a reset pin).
 See the pinout charts for the location of the serial pins.
 Serial output for a few milliseconds after calling Serial.begin() seems to be off - if you are printing a message at the start of the sketch, add a small delay between Serial.begin() and your first Serial.print() call.